brandonhu/DevelopingProducts/Presentation/index.md

 * Response variable has lots of problems with discrete outcomes
 * Error models have to stay interpretable even when the outcome has to be positive
-* Swiss data model demonstrate linear gression with multiple predictors (refer to next slide for the application which show case it)
+* To demonstrate linear gression with multiple predictors - Swiss Data Model (refer to next slide for the application which show case it)

 ```